xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

    - Verify that the packet and the traps are correct or else generate the appropriate error code.
    - Verify that the type taken from the trap is the correct.
    - There are various other checks which are internally done in the pipeline.
-   - When any of the required checks fails and the corresponding sticky bit is set and destination to the CPU is picked.
+   - When any of the required checks fails, the corresponding failure bit is set and destination to the CPU is picked.
    - The packet is then punted to the CPU.

 **OAMP Engine consumes the BFD packet**

-- If all the checks pass, the packet is consumed by the OAMP engine and processed.
+- If all the checks pass without any failure bit set, the packet is consumed by the OAMP engine and processed.
 It is not punted to CPU.

 **Highlevel definition of the blocks used in the above discussion**